Building customisable forms - BETA

-- Any Person, Contact or Child fields already included within the form will not show in the list of items as they cannot be added more than once.
+- Any Person, Contact or Child fields already included within the form will show as faded out in the list of items as a smart linked field cannot be added more than once.

-In summary, a public or private empty form which is visible in the Address Book and Children module will show every field as available.
-A form can have any number of Standard fields but Person, Contact and Child fields will disappear from the 'available' list as soon as they are added to the form.
+In summary, a Public or Private empty form which is visible in the Address Book and Children module will show every field as available.
+A form can have any number of Standard fields without a Smart link but Person, Contact and Child fields can only be used once.

 Each item has an icon, a name and a '+' icon which is visible when you hover over it.

 Items can be added to a form in the following ways:

 - Double clicking on an item will add it to the bottom of the form.

 - Clicking the + icon will add the item to the bottom of the form.

 - Dragging an item will place it into a specific place in the form.

 When an item is added to the form, it will show initially in edit mode with the ability to add a Smart link if relevant.
 As well as asking for a Name, you have the option to write some Help text and select whether or not a respondent is Required to answer the question.